dguitarbite/OpenStack-Folsom-VM-SandBox-Guide/README.md

 * For Advanced Users who know all about virtualziation - or do not want to use Virtual Machines for OpenStack deployment should check out:
   * [OpenStack-Folsom-Install-Guide](https://github.com/mseknibilel/OpenStack-Folsom-Install-guide/blob/master/OpenStack_Folsom_Install_Guide_WebVersion.rst) by Bilel Msekni

+* If you want to access your Horizon Dashboard and other API's from external network / internet check out [port forwarding](https://github.com/dguitarbite/OpenStack-Folsom-VM-SandBox-Guide/blob/VirtualBox/Port%20Forwarding.rst)

 Happy Stacking!!!